hmae/hmae/index.md

 <hr>
 <div>
-  This is slightly different from usual i think. i used to learn many things as a hoppy <br> That because of my passion about science and physics as first then modern technologies second and what can be done throw it third.<br>
+  This is slightly different from usual i think. i used to learn many things as a hoppy <br> That because of my passion about science, physics, modern technologies and what can be done throw it.<br>
   <br>
 </div>

 <div>
   <h3> let me introduce myself </h3>
   I am hosam a civil engineer, i used to be the tech boy. who have his touches on his tiny lovely keyboard so i admit to improve myself in engineering using computing technologies.
   <br>
   Knowing that everything can be done throw coding as Calculations, graphics , etc ..<br>
-  Is a big deal for me to learn programming in good a way.
+  Is a big deal for me to learn programming in good way.
   <br>
   so i have my passion about it.
-  <p></p>
 </div>

 <!--
 <div>
   <h3> let me share this with you, i had two stories</h3>